What is Chthonic?

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

 Other examples of Trojan-type programs are Emotet, LokiBot, and Adwind.
-However, there are many others.
-Most of these programs are designed to steal sensitive data.
-However, some of these computer infections could be designed to spread other viruses like ransomware.
-Having programs of this type installed usually leads not only to financial but to data loss as well.
+There are many others.
+Most of these programs are designed to steal sensitive data, however, some of these computer infections might spread other viruses such as ransomware.
+Having programs of this type installed can lead to financial and data loss.

 How did Chthonic infiltrate my computer?